|Home - Apocalypse Later Roadshow||Mail Hal C F Astell - Site Map|

 The best film events at Arizona conventions, in my humble opinion, tended to be the ones where a filmmaker brought in their own short film, screened it and talked about it afterwards, perhaps with members of the cast and crew present.
 I often enjoyed such presentations greatly (and still do), but they offer depth rather than breadth.

 To achieve breadth of material, a few conventions did attempt what I call mini-film festivals today, but they tended to take a very different approach.
 Often they would use a submission-based model which generated them a small amount of income, perhaps offset a little by the cost of awarding a prize.
-This didn't work well, partly because of the small size of these conventions.
-Few films were submitted and quality was never guaranteed, so these screenings tended to be both poor and short.
+This didn't work well, mostly because of the small size of these conventions.
+It might work for Phoenix Comicon but at the smaller events, few films were submitted and quality was never guaranteed, so these screenings tended to be both poor and short.
 Audiences drifted away.

 So when Bob Nelson brought me in to program a mini-film festival at LepreCon 39 in May 2013, I chose to ditch their old model entirely and replace it with something a little closer to the film festival experience.